radioac7iv3/nitroui-revised/README.md

 # Nitro-ui - A UI Built on React.js to Watch Anime For Free

 Welcome to the Nitro UI, a modern and feature-rich user interface built on React.js, Chakra UI, React Query and much more.
 This application provides a seamless and enjoyable experience for anime enthusiasts to discover, and watch their favorite anime series.
+(Still in Development)

 ## Getting Started